Direct construction of optimized stellarator shapes. II. Numerical quasisymmetric solutions: Examples

 \subsection{Case without stellarator symmetry}

 There is no reason a stellarator with quasisymmetry must also possess stellarator symmetry.
 For instance, a tokamak with a single null is quasiaxisymmetric but not stellarator symmetric.
 Plasma shapes that lack stellarator symmetry are of interest since the turbulent momentum flux is predicted to be larger by a factor $\sim 1/\rho_*$ than in stellarator symmetric shapes, meaning the intrinsic rotation is larger \citep{Peeters, Parra, Sugama}.
 The resulting rotation and/or rotation shear may improve plasma stability.
+While quasisymmetry reduces the strong damping of flows otherwise typical of stellarators, significant flow still requires a drive, and turbulent momentum transport associated with broken stellarator symmetry could provide such a drive.
 In the model considered here, stellarator symmetry can be broken by specifying a non-stellarator-symmetric axis shape, or by specifying a nonzero $\sigma(0)$, or both.
 Here we present an example with both sources of symmetry-breaking.
 We take the magnetic axis shape to be

 with $\bar\eta=-1.1$ and $\sigma(0)=-0.6$.
 For these parameters, the numerical procedure above yields a rotational transform $\iota=0.311$, and the maximum flux surface elongation in the $R$-$z$ plane is found to be 3.29.
 The flux surface shape for $A=10$ is displayed in figure \ref{fig:asymmetric1}, and the Boozer spectra for $A=10$ and $A=80$ are shown in figure \ref{fig:asymmetric2}.
 In figure \ref{fig:asymmetric2}, it can be seen that $B$ has a significant $\sin\theta$ component (red dotted line) which is not stellarator-symmetric but which preserves quasi-axisymmetry.
+As with the stellarator-symmetric quasi-axisymmetric example, the largest symmetry-breaking mode at the edge is the mode $(m,n)=(2,-3)$.
 The $1/A^2$ scaling of the quasisymmetry-breaking harmonics is again plotted in figure \ref{fig:scaling}, and the convergence of the VMEC rotational transform to the predicted value as $A\to\infty$ is shown in figure \ref{fig:iota}.
 Generally the properties of this family of configurations are quite similar to the stellarator-symmetric and quasi-axisymmetric configurations of section \ref{sec:QA}.